DrMWeigand/ComfyUI-TTS-OAI/README.md

   - `numpy`
   - `requests`

-  You can install these via pip:
+  Install them via pip:

   ```bash
   pip install torch torchaudio pydub numpy requests
   ```

 - **FFmpeg:**
-  [pydub](https://github.com/jiaaro/pydub) requires FFmpeg to be installed on your system.
+  [pydub](https://github.com/jiaaro/pydub) requires FFmpeg to be installed.
 Follow the [FFmpeg installation guide](https://ffmpeg.org/download.html) for your platform.

 ## Installation

-1. Place the `tts_node.py` file (and the accompanying `__init__.py`) into your ComfyUI custom nodes directory.
+1. Place the `tts_node.py` file and its accompanying `__init__.py` into your ComfyUI custom nodes directory.
-2. Ensure that the dependencies from the **Requirements** section are installed.
+2. Ensure that all dependencies listed above are installed.
-3. Configure your `pyproject.toml` as needed (example provided in the repository).
+3. Configure your `pyproject.toml` as needed (an example is provided in the repository).

 ## Usage

 1. **Configuration:**
    Launch ComfyUI and open your node editor.
-Your new node, **OpenAI TTS**, should appear (with the display name "ComfyUI-TTS-OAI-API").
+Your node, **OpenAI TTS** (displayed as "ComfyUI-TTS-OAI-API"), should now be available.

 2. **Parameters:**
    - **text:**
-     The text string you wish to convert to speech.
+     The text you wish to convert to speech.

    - **model:**
-     Specify the TTS model identifier as required by your endpoint.
+     Specify the TTS model identifier required by your endpoint.

    - **voice:**
-     A string representing the desired voice.
-You may provide a single identifier (default is `"af_sky"`) or a comma-separated list (e.g., `"voice1,voice2"`) to combine voices.
+     A string representing the voice.
+Supply a single voice identifier (default `"af_sky"`) or, for the Kokoros endpoint, a comma‑separated list with optional weights (e.g., `"af_sky.4,af_nicole.5"`) for voice blending.

-     > **Voice Combining:** The endpoint supports voice blending by reading multiple voice IDs.
-Only the MP3 and WAV formats are supported.
-Ensure that you only use these two formats in the `response_format` parameter.
+     > **Voice Combining:**
+     When using the Kokoros endpoint, multiple voice IDs (with or without weights) are supported.
+The endpoint blends the voices accordingly.
+This feature may not apply (or may take a different format) if using the official OpenAI API.

    - **api_key:**
-     Your API key for authorization, if required.
+     Your API key for authentication, if required.

    - **url:**
-     The URL endpoint for your TTS service.
-For a self-hosted solution, you can set it to something like:
+     The URL for your TTS service.
+For a self‑hosted solution (using Kokoros), a typical URL might be:
      `http://localhost:3001/v1/audio/speech`

    - **response_format:**
-     Specify the output format: either `"mp3"` or `"wav"`.
+     For Kokoros, choose either `"mp3"` or `"wav"`.
+If using another endpoint (e.g., the official OpenAI API), other formats might be supported.

    - **return_audio:**
-     Boolean flag to indicate whether to directly return the audio (as an internal AUDIO type) or to write the audio to disk.
+     Determines whether to directly return the audio (via an internal AUDIO type) or to write the audio to disk.

 3. **Connecting in ComfyUI:**
-   Once configured, connect the output of the **OpenAI TTS** node to an audio preview or processing node.
-The output is an AUDIO dictionary with the following keys:
+   Connect the output of the **OpenAI TTS** node to an audio preview or processing node.
+The node outputs an AUDIO dictionary with these keys:
-   - `waveform`: A torch tensor containing the audio samples (normalized to the range [-1, 1]).
+   - `waveform`: A torch tensor with normalized audio samples in the range [-1, 1].
-   - `sample_rate`: The sample rate at which the audio was produced (as reported by the endpoint).
+   - `sample_rate`: The sample rate at which the audio is produced (as reported by the endpoint).

 ## Self-Hosting with Kokoros

-For those who wish to self-host an OpenAI‑compatible TTS endpoint:
+For those interested in self-hosting an OpenAI‑compatible TTS endpoint:

 - **Kokoros Project:**
-  Check out the [Kokoros repository](https://github.com/DrMWeigand/Kokoros) for a full implementation of a self-hosted TTS endpoint written in Rust.
-The project provides all necessary instructions to deploy your own API endpoint.
+  Visit the [Kokoros repository](https://github.com/DrMWeigand/Kokoros) for a complete implementation of a self‑hosted TTS endpoint built in Rust.
+This project provides detailed instructions for deploying your own API endpoint.

+- **Format Limitation:**
+  Note that when using Kokoros, the endpoint supports only MP3 and WAV output.
+Make sure to select one of these formats in the `response_format` parameter.

 - **Endpoint URL:**
-  After setting up Kokoros, update the `url` parameter in the **OpenAI TTS** node with your server’s address (e.g., `http://<your-server-ip>:3001/v1/audio/speech`).
+  After setting up Kokoros, update the `url` parameter in the node (e.g., `http://<your-server-ip>:3001/v1/audio/speech`).

-## Example
+## Example Configuration Using Kokoros

-Below is an example configuration for the node using the Kokoros server:

 - **text:** `"Hello, world!"`
 - **model:** `"default_tts_model"`
-- **voice:** `"af_sky"`
+- **voice:** `"af_sky,af_nicole.5"`
-- **api_key:** `""` (or your valid API key)
+- **api_key:** `""` (or your API key)
 - **url:** `"http://localhost:3001/v1/audio/speech"`
 - **response_format:** `"mp3"`
 - **return_audio:** `True`

-This setup sends the text to your TTS endpoint.
-The endpoint returns an audio file in MP3 format, which is then processed into an audio waveform, ready for playback or further processing in ComfyUI.
+This configuration sends the text to your self‑hosted Kokoros endpoint, which returns an MP3 file.
+The node processes this file into an audio waveform for playback or additional processing in ComfyUI.

 ## License